Dismer228/MongoDB-Warehouse-Service/README.md

 # MongoDB-Warehouse-Management-Service
-Warehouse service, using Docker (to setup and run DB), python (pymongo, Flask libraries needed) and Postman with PUT,GET,POST,DELETE methods.
+Warehouse service, using Docker (to setup and run DB), python (pymongo, bson, Flask libraries needed) and Postman with PUT,GET,POST,DELETE methods.
 Includes these methods:
 #  Register a new product
 #  List all products, optionally in a category
 #  Get product details